 Landscape Architecture and Pedestrian Trails

-Architecturally, the new addition is spacious and airy, more akin to the modern galleries and strikingly different from the historical museum space consisting of smaller rooms separated by walls.
+Architecturally, the new addition is spacious and airy, more akin to the modern galleries and strikingly different from the historical museums consisting of smaller rooms separated by walls.
 Landscape architect Reed Hilderbrand has proposed a natural environment around the new Bruce Museum, which would include sculptures and pedestrian trails.
-I cannot wait to visit the museum’s addition when it opens in 2022 and visit new interactive galleries including a full-scale model of a dinosaur!
+I cannot wait to visit the museum’s addition when it opens in 2022 and visit new interactive galleries.
 The fundraising campaign for the New Bruce is underway.
 In the words of Peter C. Sutton, Director Emeritus, “The New Bruce will transform the Museum for our visitors and community – truly a peerless cultural asset for Greenwich and the region.”

 Image Credit: KimonBerlin, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons